-Facelift Surgery Results
+Is Facelift Surgery Painful?

-The way Dr. Alfonso Barrera does his facelifts, there is No pain at all during surgery and minimal to no pain afterwards.
+The way Dr. Alfonso Barrera does his facelifts, there is no pain at all during surgery and minimal to no pain afterwards.

 I always do my facelifts under a twilight IV Sedation and Local anesthesia.
 It is extremely rare to have nausea or vomiting after surgery, which allows a faster recovery to go home or to a local hotel the same day soon after the procedure.
 This also eliminates the risk for Deep Vein Thrombosis and Pulmonary emboli which may occasionally occur when done under General Anesthesia with gases.
-I do not like to use General anesthesia especially because, it is not necessary.
+I do not like to use General anesthesia, especially because, it is not necessary.
 When you receive General Anesthesia you would need to be paralyzed, and intubated so you breathe.
 With IV Sedation and local, you are not paralyzed and you are breathing on your own.
 With General anesthesia, the recovery is much slower with a higher risk for nausea and vomiting additionally after using general anesthesia often an overnight stay in the hospital is necessary.

 It varies from patient to patient, some within 7-14 days look great already with minimal to no bruising.
 In other patients (especially if they have high blood pressure or tendency to bruise easily) may take 2-3 weeks for some of the bruising to go away.

-How Soon Can I Return to Work?
+How Soon Can I Return to Work After My Facelift?